shashank76/shashank76/README.md

 I'm Shashank tripathi!

 - 🤔  Exploring new technologies and developing software solutions to our worlds tech problems.
 - 🎓  Pursuing MS in Computer Science at University of Illinois at Springfield.

 <h2>💻 I'm Currently working on</h2>

+- Machine Learning
-- System Design and Data Visualization
+- Big Data Analytics
 - Software Engineering

 ### 🛠 &nbsp;Tech Stack